 Simply put, this drug is a game changer for particular types of cancer.
 Subsequently, its success will bring incredible profits for Amgen shareholders.
-You can see this on the chart below.
-(AMGN) is about to break out of a three-year double top to a substantial new all-time high unmet need in oncology makes it a prime candidate in becoming the next blockbuster drug for Amgen.
+You can see this in the chart below.
+(AMGN) is about to break out of a three-year double top to a substantial new all-time high

 The announcement of AMG 510's promising results saw a jump in Amgen shares of only 6.1%, a new all-time high.
 That means there is plenty of room to run.
-While this drug remains in its initial trial phase, the fact that it addresses a huge
+While this drug remains in its initial trial phase, the fact that it addresses a huge unmet need in oncology makes it a prime candidate for becoming the next blockbuster drug for Amgen.

 Aside from lung cancer, this drug is also aimed at providing treatment for colorectal cancer and pancreatic cancer.
-To date, AMG 510 sales is estimated to reach more than \$1 billion and peak at \$2 billion.
+To date, AMG 510 sales are estimated to reach more than \$1 billion and peak at \$2 billion.

-With the extremely attractive market for this particular drug, it comes as no surprise the Amgen is not alone in the race.
+With the extremely attractive market for this particular drug, it comes as no surprise that Amgen is not alone in the race.